 Or not at all?

-We all know that exercise is an important component to implement in our daily lives to help us stay healthy.
+We all know that exercise is important to implement in our daily lives to help us stay healthy.
 However, we aren’t incorporating exercise into our daily routines.
-According to the U.S. Bureau of Labor Statistics, about 20% of the population engages in sports and exercise on an average day.
+According to the U.S. Bureau of Labor Statistics, about 20% of the population engages in sports and exercise an average day.

 What about the other 80%?

 We aren’t exercising enough and it is something that we need to do every day or at least a few times a week to not only keep us in shape but also help us maintain our mental health.